kakwa/puppet-samba/README.md

 deb-src https://USERNAME:ACCESSKEY@download.sernet.de/packages/samba/4.1/debian wheezy main
 ```

-This module will not configure the repo, you have to do it otherwise.
+This module will not configure the repository, you have to do it otherwise.

 ## Development